Health Benefits and Nutrition Facts of Turnips

 Immunity Booster.
 Turnips are a rich source of Vitamin C, an essential nutrient for humans that can optimize your immune system and help your body absorb iron.
 The beta-carotene, contained in Turnips can help the body for producing healthy membranes, the base for our immune system against a gamut of infections.

 Hair Care.
-Antioxidants like vitamins C and E, beta-carotene, lutein and zeaxanthin are also a rich source in Turnips which help maintain healthy hair.
+Antioxidants like vitamins C and E, beta-carotene, lutein, and zeaxanthin are also well contained in Turnips, and helps maintain healthy hair.
 Copper is critical for the melanin (color pigment) formation and is abundant in Turnips.

 Lowering Blood Pressure.
 Turnips are loaded with potassium, which is thought to bring blood pressure down with releasing sodium out of the body and helping arteries dilate.
 A diet rich in all fruits and vegetables, In general, has been shown handy to lower blood pressure.

 Digestive Health.
 Above we mentioned that Turnip are high in fiber which helps support the body’s digestive system.
 Glucosinolates may also help the stomach process bacteria like Helicobacter pylori, which are linked to the development of duodenal ulcers and stomach cancer.